RedisLabs/redislabs-docs/content/rs/administering/designing-production/synchronizing-clocks.md

 $ sudo /etc/network/if-up.d/ntpdate
 ```

-If you are using Geo-Replication, it is critical to keep OS clocks
+If you are using Geo-Replication, it is critical to use [Network Time Service (ntpd)]
+({{< relref "/rs/administering/intercluster-replication/crdbs.md#network-time-service-ntp-or-chrony" >}})
-consistent across clusters as well.
+to synchronize OS clocks consistent across clusters as well.
 Certain aspects of conflict
 resolution are achieved using OS time.
-For specific information, please
-see [Network Time
-Services]({{< relref "/rs/administering/intercluster-replication/crdbs.md#network-time" >}})
-as they pertain to CRDBs.